fredrikaverpil/setup-pipx/README.md

 ## Why?

-[Pipx](https://github.com/pypa/pipx) is installed by default in `/usr/local/pipx` (using Python 3.8) when using GitHub Actions and `ubuntu-latest`.
+Pipx is installed by default in the GitHub Action runners.
+However, you can't control which Python version will be used by pipx.

-This GitHub Action adds the ability to use another Python version for pipx.
+This GitHub Action aims to solve this problem, by utilizing [`actions/setup-python`](https://github.com/actions/setup-python) to pick the desired Python version.